 John is a graduate of the University of Montana (honors) and University of Montana School of Law (high honors).

-John is a proud member of the American Association for Justice, the National Association of Consumer Advocates, and the Montana Trial Lawyers Association.
+John is regularly invited to speak to lawyers about consumer protection law and class action lawsuits.
+He is a proud member of the National Association of Consumer Advocates and the Montana Trial Lawyers Association.

 John lives with his wife and four children in Billings, Montana.
 He is proud to help people stand up for their rights against banks, insurance companies and powerful corporations.